Octaviocossy/dotfiles/README.md

 # About my dotfiles ☕️

 These dotfiles are likely to change over time.
-All the config what found in this repository was created in **MacOS system**, the files location can be diferent according to a system do you use.
+All the config what found in this repository was created in **WSL**.

 ## Contents

 - Neovim config
 - Zsh config
 - PowerShell config
+- tmux

 ## Neovim Setup
 Requires Neovim >= 0.5 </br>